KatarinaAnd/MET-BUFR/blob.md

 **parse_arguments**

-Tar inn argumenter:
+Parses arguments:

-* -c konfigurasjonsfil
+* -c configuration file

 * -t type of station identifier.
 Either block/wigos/state/ship.

-* -st gir muligheten for å spesifisere stasjoner man ønsker å hente ut.
-Dersom stationtype (-t) er block, kan man bare skrive inn stasjoner som identifseres med "[blockNumber][stationNumber]".
-Dersom t = state, må stasjonene skrives inn som  "[stateIdendifier]-[nationalStationNumber]".
-Dersom t = wigos, må stasjonene skrives inn som "[wigosIdentifierSeries]-[wigosIssuerOfIdentifier]-[wigosIssueNumber]-[wigosLocalIdentifierCharacter]".
-Dersom t = ship, må stasjonene skrives inn som "[shipOrMobileLandIdentifier]".
+* -st gives the option to specify the stations one wishes to extract.
+If the stationtype, t = block, the stations have to be specified through "[blockNumber][stationNumber]".
+If t = state the stations have to be specified through "[stateIdendifier]-[nationalStationNumber]", if t =  wigos the stations have to be specified as "[wigosIdentifierSeries]-[wigosIssuerOfIdentifier]-[wigosIssueNumber]-[wigosLocalIdentifierCharacter]", and if t = ship the stations must be specified as "[shipOrMobileLandIdentifier]".
+*

-* -s may specify
+* -s may specify a timeperiod for which the data should be extracted.
+Startday should be in the form "YYYY-MM-DD".

-* -e
+* -e Endday should be in the form "YYYY-MM-DD".

 * -i